oomlout/oomlout_oomp_builder/parts/hardware_bearing_6000_series_6026_size_130_mm_id_200_mm_od_33_mm_depth/readme.md

-# Hardware Bearing 6000 Series 6026 Size 130 mm Id 200 mm Od 33 mm Depth
+# Hardware Bearing 6000 Series 6026 Size 130 mm ID 200 mm OD 33 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base